 - PlatformIO: Balance of option 1 and 2 but the only downside being you can only upload the code onto the RAM at the moment and not the flash memory i.e you have to re-upload the code every time you power it off.

-Options 2&3 are available for windows but I failed to get PlatformIO running on windows as I could not get the drivers to interface properly.
+shakti-tools are currently a private repository.
+Please login or sign up to Gitlab and request access here before using it.
+Also, option 2&3 are available for Windows but I failed to get PlatformIO running on Windows as I could not get the drivers to interface properly.

 - The shakti blog is a great step to get started in setting up PlatformIO